zeitgeistpm/documentation/docs/prediction-markets.md

 Before the market ends, a date for its _end_ is defined.
 For example, the Iowa Electronic Markets'
 [2016 U.S. Presidential Election Markets](https://iemweb.biz.uiowa.edu/markets/pres16.html),
-in which trades could bet on which of the major parties wins a greater share of the popular vote in the 2016 election, opened on November 19, 2014 and closed November 10, 2016.[^3]
+in which traders could bet on which of the major parties wins a greater share of the popular vote in the 2016 election, opened on November 19, 2014 and closed November 10, 2016.[^3]